tum-esi/wade/README.md

 ```

 **Step 4:** Navigate into the folder 'dist_electron' and install the application.
 After installing it you can start the application on your machine.

+### Install from releases

+You can also download the pre-built version of the application directly from the Releases tab of this repository.
+The installer specific to your platform can be found within the Assets section of a release.
+Keep in mind, that running the software under Mac OS requires [additional steps](https://support.apple.com/en-mn/guide/mac-help/mh40616/mac).

 ---
 ## How to get started with development